wireapp/wire-server/docs/src/developer/reference/config-options.md

 #### Restrict user search

+TODO: deprecate this, also rename this section.  it's about federation now.

+TODO: should we consider the federation strategy from federator in the union returned by brig for a transition period as well?

 The lookup and search of users on a wire instance can be configured.
 This can be done per federated domain.

 ```yaml